 - Baking soda also makes a superb free-choice snack and natural bloat relief aid.

 - Diatomaceous Earth can be sprinkled on a healthy snack or into the feed tub with grain rations to help the sheep naturally fight worms and other parasites.
 Only agricultural Diatomaceous Earth can be used – all other varieties or toxic to livestock.

 - Do not offer a snack or feed grain rations on the ground.
 When sheep and other livestock eat directly off the ground where they and other animals leave droppings, the chances of contracting worms and possibly deadly bacteria increase exponentially.

-- Introduce only one new healthy snack at a time in a small amount to avoid gorging by the sheep and so you can gauge which foods might cause an allergic reaction of other ill effects to your herd.
+- Introduce only one new healthy snack at a time in a small amount to avoid gorging by the sheep so you can gauge which foods might cause an allergic reaction of other ill effects.
 Always give snacks later in the day after the sheep have consumed their necessary amount of hay.

 The best diet for sheep is a natural one, supplemented only slightly with grain feed and healthy snacks.
 By and large, sheep will eat the grass, plants, clover, and other types of legumes that grow in the habitat they are being raised.

 Planting alfalfa, vetch, soybeans, red clover, and cowpeas in the herd’s grazing area will provide a nutrient-rich and natural food source for the sheep to graze upon during warm weather months – no grain feed supplements required.